hassaan4584/Swiftjective-C/_posts/2019-02-25-A-Best-in-Class-App.md

 1. **Accessibility:** Designing for everyone is the right thing to do, and the best apps do it and they do it exceptionally well.
 2. **Platform Technology:** Apple loves it when apps utilize their new APIs to great effect, you should too.
 It's not about shoehorning features, it's about looking at your product and seeing how to utilize iOS around it.
 3. **User Experience:** Don't make people think.
-Your app should have a core function that acts a thesis to a paper - and your UX is the body that supports it.
+Your app should have a core function that acts as a thesis to a paper - and your UX is the body that supports it.
 4. **Design:** Explaining design is hard, but you know a good one when you see it.
 This section lists some things those apps which are thoughtfully created do.
-5. **App Store Presence** This is by far the most nascent category I've been tracking, so its list is short.
+5. **App Store Presence:** This is by far the most nascent category I've been tracking, so its list is short.
 It includes best practices for the App Store.

 ### Accessibility is First Class
 - Voice Over is fully supported and the [rotor][29] control is implemented by including the relevant headings.
 Using Screen Curtain yields an experience that's not only usable, but up to par with the regular app using only Voice Over.